amacgown00/Portfolio/Retrospective.md

 ## Problems
 - Not enough foresight on user needs, inconsistent alliance across all personas to establish a platform to meet site needs.
-- Functions limited by license type.
+- Functions limited by license type, and actions lack adequate controls.
 - User interface makes it hard to perform routine functions and find information, which makes it hard to maintain.
 - rush, a lot of mistakes
 - once it's set up, it's hard to undo